-Composition and size of nucleus, Massenergy relation, mass defect; Nuclear reactions, nuclear fission and nuclear fusion.
+Composition and size of nucleus, Radioactivity, alpha, beta and gamma particles/rays and their properties; radioactive decay law.
+Mass-energy relation, mass defect; binding energy per nucleon and its variation with mass number; Nuclear reactions, nuclear fission and nuclear fusion.

-- (a) Atomic masses and nuclear density; Isotopes, Isobars and Isotones definitions with examples of each.
-Unified atomic mass unit, symbol u, 1u=1/12 of the mass of 12C atom = 1.66x10-27kg).
-Composition of nucleus; mass defect and binding energy, BE= (Δm) c2.
-Graph of BE/nucleon versus mass number A, special features less BE/nucleon for light as well as heavy elements.
-Middle order more stable [see fission and fusion] Einstein's equation E=mc2.
-Calculations related to this equation; mass defect/binding energy, mutual annihilation, and pair production as examples. - (b) Nuclear reactions, examples of a few nuclear reactions with conservation of mass number and charge, concept of a neutrino.
+- (a) Atomic masses and nuclear density; Isotopes, Isobars and Isotones - definitions with examples of each.
+Unified atomic mass unit, symbol u, lu=1/12 of the mass of ^{12}C atom = 1.66x10-27kg).
+Composition of nucleus; mass defect and binding energy, BE= (Δm) c^2 .
+Graph of BE/nucleon versus mass number A, special features - less BE/nucleon for light as well as heavy elements.
+Middle order more stable [see fission and fusion] Einstein's equation $E=mc^2$.
+Calculations related to this equation; mass defect/binding energy, mutual annihilation and pair production as examples. - (b) Radioactivity: discovery; spontaneous disintegration of an atomic nucleus with the emission of α or β particles γ radiation, unaffected bv and physical and chemical changes.
+Radioactive decay law; derivation of $N = N_o e^{-\lambda t}$; half-life period T: graph of N versus t, with T marked on X axis.
+Relation the between half-life (T)and disintegration constant (λ); mean life (τ) and its relation with λ .
+Value of T of some radioactive common elements.
+Examples of a few nuclear reactions with conservation of mass number and charge, concept of a neutrino.